soundanalogous/BreakoutServer/README.md

 ### 32 bit (for 32 bit version of rxtxSerial.dll)

 1. Download [exewrap096](http://code.google.com/p/exewrap/)
-2. Copy BreakoutServer.jar, rxtxSerial.dll (32 bit) and BreakoutLogo.ico to the exewrap096 folder.
+2. Copy /build/BreakoutServer.jar, /resources/rxtx_win_32bit/rxtxSerial.dll and
+/resources/BreakoutLogo.ico to the exewrap096 folder.
-3. Run: exewrap.exe -g -i BreakoutLogo.ico -o "Breakout Server32.exe" -v 0.2.0.0 BreakoutServer.jar
+3. Run: exewrap.exe -g -i BreakoutLogo.ico -o "Breakout Server32.exe" -v 0.2.3.0 BreakoutServer.jar
 4. Include the 32 bit version of rxtxSerial.dll with Breakout Server32.exe when distributing the app

 ### 64 bit (for 64 bit version of rxtxSerial.dll)

 1. Download [launch4j](http://launch4j.sourceforge.net/)
-2. Copy BreakoutServer.jar, rxtxSerial.dll (64 bit) and BreakoutLogo.ico to a new folder.
+2. Copy /build/BreakoutServer.jar, /resources/rxtx_win_64_bit/rxtxSerial.dll and
+/resources/BreakoutLogo.ico to a new folder.
-3. Copy Breakout/server/release/config.xml to same folder.
+3. Copy /resources/config.xml to same folder.
 2. Open the Launch4j executable and load config.xml
 3. Click the play button to build the exe file.
 4. Include the 64 bit version of rxtxSerial.dll with Breakout Server64.exe when distributing the app